data-plum/blog_on_rails/README.md

     $ rails server

-You can sign in as admin user: email - example@railstutorial.org password-  foobar.
+You can sign in as admin user: email - example@railstutorial.org, password - foobar.

 Admin can delete other users.